donaldslams/EA-Copier/README.md

 The SDK provides sample codes to use the SDK in:
 1. C++, 32-bit and 64-bit.
 2. MetaTrader MQ4, 32-bit.
 This enables traders to copy the trade in an MT Terminal to the Fortex system.
 It opens up all possibilities.

+An account and an apikey from a Fortex trading system is required.
+You can reach out to a broker that uses the Fortex system or create a demo account directly by going to their website https://fortex.com.